Matveibos/rails_answers_and_guides/sftp_tutorial.md

             ports:
                 - "2222:22"
             command: foo:pass:1001

+        # where /Users/vladislav_hilko/upload - folder on your computer
+        # /home/foo/upload - folder inside the docker container, foo - name, pass - password

+        # 1.2. run docker-compose.yml
+            docker-compose up
+        # 1.3. (optional) You can enter inside the docker container with
+            docker ps
+            docker exec -it container_id /bin/bash

-        # connect to your local sftp server
+        # 2. Creating connection with your local sftp server
         # 2222 - is a port, foo - is a username, 10.6.84.47  - your computer ip

         sftp -P 2222 foo@10.6.84.47